 Photographer Lee Jeffries in an effort to make an intimate portrait captured some striking portrait of Homeless women and men.
 Speaking of an intimate portrait, Monica Bielanko from Babble.com shared Greatest Family Portrait Ever.

 Millions of people from around the world are currently experiencing very different childhoods.
 Photographer James Mollison came up with this brilliant idea of capturing Where Children Sleep – a collection of stories about children from around the world, told through portraits and pictures of their bedrooms.

-When we think of kids and pet how could we forget the beautiful portrait series by Rebecca Leimbach who Captures The True Friendship Between Her Young Daughter And Their English Bulldog.
+When we think of kids and pets how could we forget the beautiful portrait series by Rebecca Leimbach who Captures The True Friendship Between Her Young Daughter And Their English Bulldog.

 Interesting photography projects

 Photographer Dane Shitagi showcase some really astonishing photographs of ballet dancers on her project Ballerina.
-The Unique thing about this project is that all these images of ballet dancers were shot in different places like waterfall in Hawaii, a Manhattan fire escape or a Toronto streetcar except on stage.
+The Unique thing about this project is that all these images of ballet dancers were shot in different places like a waterfall in Hawaii, a Manhattan fire escape, or a Toronto streetcar except on stage.